Product Design Courses: Fees, Top Institutes, Admission 2026, Careers & Salary 2026

 - Pursue the Right Product Design Course: There are a good number of colleges where students can pursue Product Design courses after 12th Commerce, Science, and Humanities.
 Students can opt for either short-term diploma programs or full-fledged degree courses in Product Designing after carefully analyzing the respective course content and learning outcomes.

 - Focus on Individual Skills: Strong hold over some technical and creative skills is important for career success.
-Design software proficiency, technical drawing, digital prototyping & testing, material knowledge are some of those skills.
+Design software proficiency, technical drawing, digital prototyping & testing, and material knowledge are some of those skills.

 - Prepare a Solid Product Design Portfolio: Start early and focus on building a solid portfolio to display individual skills, innovative abilities and the value add that one can bring for the recruiter.
-Take up projects and earn extra skill based certifications to become an asset for recruiters.
+Take up projects and earn extra skill-based certifications to become an asset for recruiters.

 - Gain Practical Experience via Internships/Projects: Practical experience via internships and industrial project work helps one have an edge over others and land rewarding job offers and salary packages.